csxark/Wealth-Vault/Contributor.md

 - **Discussions**: Use GitHub Discussions for questions and ideas
 - **Pull Requests**: Follow the PR template and provide detailed descriptions
 - **Code Reviews**: Be constructive and respectful

-## Recognition

-Contributors will be recognized in:
-- GitHub repository contributors list
-- Changelog for significant contributions
-- Project documentation acknowledgments

 Thank you for contributing to Wealth Vault!
 Your efforts help users achieve better financial wellness.</content>